 Google Kubernetes Engine Best Practices

 Get Anthos Ready.
 Demand for Google Kubernetes Engine is growing, and customers are looking to Google and its partners to provide in-depth technical knowledge.
-These Google Kubernetes Engine-centric best practices will get you started containerizing to modernize in place , and then managing automated policies and security at scale -- key benefits when deploying production GKE environments -- including access control, monitoring, tracing, and logging.
+This first Google Kubernetes Engine-centric Quest of best practices hands-on labs will get you started containerizing to modernize in place , and then managing your deployed apps and services -- with monitoring, tracing, and logging.

 This lab provides a basic walkthrough of migrating a stateless application from running on a VM to running on Kubernetes Engine (GKE).
 It demonstrates the lifecycle of an application transitioning from a typical VM/OS-based deployment to three different containerized cloud infrastructure platforms.

 In this lab you will set up Monitoring and visualizing metrics from a Kubernetes Engine cluster

 This lab deployings a Kubernetes Engine cluster, then a simple web application fronted by a load balancer is deployed to the cluster.
 The web app publishes messages provided by the user to a Cloud Pub/Sub topic.
 You will see the correlated telemetry data from HTTP requests to the app will be available in the Stackdriver Trace Console.

 In this lab you will deploy a sample application to Kubernetes Engine that forwards log events to Stackdriver Logging.